FEES AND FUNDING

 If your income dropped below £25,000 then your repayments would stop.
 Student finance doesn’t impact on any mortgage applications.

 You can apply now for funding through Student Finance for our BA (Hons) Multimedia Journalism degree.
-The deadline for applications for new students is usually the end of May (date to be confirmed).
+The deadline for applications for new students is usually the end of May.
+For continuing students you have until Friday 23 June 2023.

 Applications will take at least six weeks to be processed, but they’ll do an initial assessment so you have some money as close to the start of the course as possible.